 1- ASK- Ask friends (or someone that you met that you would like to be better friends with) if they are interested in a book club.
 If you get a no, don’t quit and don’t take it personal.
 Just keep asking.

 2- START COMMUNICATION– I got five women to give me a YES they would love to join a book club.
 Then I started a Facebook group and invited them all to the group and slowly added more.
 You could start a group email if everyone is not on Facebook.
+Once you invite someone have them invite the next!

 3- SET A DATE– If you are starting this group take charge and suggest a date.
 I decided to throw out the first Thursday of every month, keeping it consistent.

 4- PICK A BOOK– I suggest picking an easy book that is not too long for your first book club book.
 And make sure to give everyone a month to read it.
+You also do not have to review a book.
+You could review an article or a podcast!

 5- BUILD EXCITEMENT– Post on your Facebook group board about the first book club and encourage everyone to come.
 A little food bribery and a reminder that it is a night away from the everyday hustle.
+In December we always have everyone bring a $15 FAVORITE gift and play the white elephant game.
+It is the best night!!!

 6- THEME IT UP– We just read Necessary Lies for our first book.
 It was set in the South and mentioned biscuits several times.
 So I made bread pudding, greens, rhubarb pie, plantain chips with dip and my friend offered to make biscuits!
 Maybe this will stress you out and that is not my intention.
 I think you can still keep it easy and simple while making it fun and finding great food to serve that goes along the era of the book or maybe a food is mentioned that would be great to serve.